24 Comments

 Expand full comment

-Jan 31, 2023Liked by Vera Saltzman and Sue Bland
+Vera Saltzman and Sue Bland's avatar

 Love your sit spot!!